- July 24 - August 6, 2016

 - College Visits 101: Learn how to make the most of a college visit.
 Discuss the best way to ask questions of your admissions representative, your tour guide and anyone else you meet on the way.
 Set up a note taking system so that you will remember each visit long after the trip.

 The best way to understand a college and determine if it's right for you is to visit.

-At CAP we will take advantage of our location to visit our host university and several nearby colleges in order to give you a broader picture of the variety available in higher education.
-By visiting different types of institutions (public/private, large/small, urban/suburban) students will be able to better discern some of the typical differences between each type and get a feel for the setting that feels most comfortable to them.
+While at UC Berkeley, we will take advantage of our location in Bay Area to visit our host university and several nearby colleges in order to give you a broader picture of the variety available in higher education.
+By visiting different types of institutions (public/private, large/small, urban/suburban) you will be able to better discern some of the typical differences between each type and get a feel for the setting that feels most comfortable to them.

-Once a student identifies key features of a college or university setting that they prefer, the college counseling team will be able to refer students to colleges with similar settings that are academically appropriate.
+Once you identify key features of a college or university setting that you prefer, the college counseling team will be able to refer you to colleges with similar settings that are academically appropriate.